Busy Notre Dame grad says his mission-focused high school is unlike any other.

 Scheessele puts that way of life into real "action" as he's been involved in the school's Christians In Action (CIA), a student-run peer-ministry club, for three years and currently is the student co-director of liturgy.
 He also belongs to several CIA committees, including the Great Give, Adoration, and Stations of the Cross committees.
 Along with his fellow CIA members, Scheessele organizes liturgical events and usually helps out as well.
 Plus he's been working as a sacristan at all school masses, prepping the gym for mass and helping to break everything down afterwards.

-In addition to his Christians in Action activity, since he's vice president of the school's Computer Club, Scheessele teaches students about how technology works (coding, etc.) as well as some of the fun sides of technology such as programming Lego robots and playing video games.
+In addition to his Christians in Action activity, since he was vice president of the school's Computer Club, Scheessele taught students about how technology works (coding, etc.) as well as some of the fun sides of technology such as programming Lego robots and playing video games.

 And he's been a member of the school's Model United Nations since his freshman year.
 "In MUN, we engage in simulations of real UN issues with other schools to learn about diplomacy, debate and other political issues in our world today," he said.

-Scheessele club activity also has included membership in the Creative Writing Club and Pre-Business Club, and he's one of the high school's Student Ambassadors.
+Scheessele club activity also has included membership in the Creative Writing Club and Pre-Business Club, and he was one of the high school's Student Ambassadors.

-A busy guy, to be sure, but if you ask him what he enjoys most in terms of extracurriculars, it's his participation in the Notre Dame's performing arts activities.
+A busy guy, to be sure, but if you ask him what he enjoyed most in terms of extracurriculars, it would have to be his participation in the Notre Dame's performing arts activities.
 By far.

 "The most fulfilling part of my tenure at Notre Dame has to be the theatre program," he said.
 "Having been a part of seven productions (and counting), I have had quite the journey through high school thanks to the NDP theatre community.
 Every year, I have the privilege to work and spend time with some of the most caring, loving and extraordinarily talented people I have ever met.
 Whether it be the cast, crew, pit or directors, everyone treats each other like family, a dynamic I've really appreciated over the last few years.
 In addition, theatre has given me a chance to share my talent and my love of storytelling.
 It's also given me some great friends and great opportunities.
 I owe so much to the theatre program and I can't thank everyone enough for the wonderful four years it has been."